 For the top panel describing variation details such as source and class, see this help page.

 Populations: Who was studied?
 Populations are described by three-letter codes such as CEU (Utah residents).
 1000 genomes data is separated into five super-populations: AFR, AMR, ASN, EUR, and SAN.
 See this FAQ for a description of what they mean.
 ALL stands for all 1000 Genomes data, not separated by population.
 Most of these data are imported through dbSNP.

-The populations studied and data sources (submitters) are shown in the first three columns.
+The populations studied are shown in the first column.
 Allele frequencies and counts are followed by the genotype frequencies and counts.
+The final column, Genotype detail allows you to jump to the individual genotypes for that population.